Wyattari/VRSmoothCamUnity/README.md

 - Drop the SmoothCameraFollow prefab into your scene.
 - Attach your VR camera to the follow target field in the SmoothCamFollow script.
 - Make sure the "Depth" or "Priority" field of the VRSmoothCam camera is set so it has higher priority than your VR camera.
+- Use the SmoothCamSettings ScriptableObject to adjust settings.
 - If you want to use the monitor you'll need to create or pick a layer that you can remove from the culling mask on the smoothed camera.
 Then open the SmoothCameraMonitor prefab and update the MonitorQuad's layer to the culled one.

 ## Things to Note